 According to their website:“We are pleased to let you know that many of our products are made without gluten-containing ingredients, such as our 60%, 72%, 86%, and 92% Cacao bars and squares.
 In addition, you can feel confident that our milk chocolate baking chips, semisweet baking chips, and 60% baking chips and baking bars are also made without gluten-containing ingredients.”

-They don’t have a store locator, but on their website, they basically just list every grocery store chain the US and say they’re available there.
+They don’t have a store locator, but on their website, they basically just list every grocery store chain in the US and say they’re available there.

-Store brands of chocolate chips are typically gluten-free as well, however, if they do contain gluten, they may not be as readily identifiable as name brands.
+Store brands of chocolate chips are typically gluten-free as well; however, if they do contain gluten, they may not be as readily identifiable as name brands.

 Avoid mysterious ingredients that you’re unsure of.
 Avoid caramel flavorings unless the product specifically states that it’s gluten-free.